Biography

 Christine Todd Whitman’s mother’s political involvement led one newspaper to predict that she would be a credible candidate for governor.
 However, Eleanor Prentice Todd never ran for public office.
 She attended Far Hills Country Day School as a child before being sent to Foxcroft, Virginia, for boarding school.

-Christine Todd Whitman hated being so far away from home that she transferred to the Chapin School in Manhattan after a year, allowing her to visit home on weekends.
+Christine Todd Whitman hated being away from home so she transferred to the Chapin School in Manhattan after a year, allowing her to visit home on weekends.

 She worked on Nelson Rockefeller’s presidential campaign after graduating from Wheaton College with a bachelor of arts degree in government in 1968.